moka-guys/dnanexus_multiqc/README.md

 * hsmetrics.tsv
 * base_distribution_by_cycle_metrics
 * output.metrics
-Additionally the project folder must have a Stats.json file in Data/Intensities/BaseCalls/Stats in order to include stats from bcl2fastq2 in the summary.
+Additionally, if demultiplexing was performed by bcl2fastq v2.20 (or later) the 'Stats.json' file located in Data/Intensities/BaseCalls/Stats will be used to display demultiplexing statistics in the output report.

 ## What does this app output?
 1. A HTML QC report which should be uploaded to stickie.be